-Eisenberg has also been chief creative and marketing officer at two publicly held companies, Lands' End and Chico's FAS, Inc., where he led a broad range of creative initiatives as well digital marketing and social media efforts, national advertising, and public affairs.
+Eisenberg has also been chief creative and marketing officer at two publicly held companies, where he led a broad range of initiatives.

 He has been a visiting scholar at the University of Pennsylvania, a scholar in residence at the Newberry Library in Chicago, and was one of the founding fathers of Rotisserie League Baseball, the forerunner of fantasy sports.
-But he no longer plays golf, even though he wrote a book about that, too: Breaking Eighty: A Journey Through the Nine Fairways of Hell.
+He no longer plays golf, though he wrote a book about why he did: Breaking Eighty: A Journey Through the Nine Fairways of Hell.

 He divides his time between Chicago and New York City.